Angelina Veneziano: Reception

 The character's reception has been mixed.
 Upon DeGarmo joining the show, Luke Kerr of Zap2It was not receptive of the character's concept.
 He compared her to Snooki of the reality television series Jersey Shore and said that the show has fallen under Jersey Shores "drunken spell".
 He wrote: "Regardless of who portrayed the character—because I have absolutely nothing against DeGarmo—why does Y&R need yet another big name stunt cast?"
 Additionally, he said: "every time I read something about the new character I find myself asking myself why, just why?"
 DeGarmo said: "Angelina nor I need to watch ‘Jersey Shore’ for pointers.
 But we are fans.
 Definitely Snooki is someone we look up to."

 Before the character aired, Deanna Barnert of MSN TV said of DeGarmo: "The young songstress may even prove there's something more dangerous than a mob wife or a "Jersey Shore" diva: a mob daughter."
 Michael Logan of TV Guide praised DeGarmo and Angelina as comic relief for the show.
 Lynette Rice of Entertainment Weekly regarded Angelina as Angelo's ambitious "little angel" and called DeGarmo's casting as "not exactly the next Mariah Carey" a "bit of a twist".
 Lyndsey Parker of Yahoo!
 Music called her a: "gum-smacking mob princess with a heart of gold".

+In 2012, writers from Soaps She Knows placed Angelina and Angelo as the worst characters of the soap of that year, writing that the characters "never fit the "Y&R" canvas and seemed like over-the-top cartoon characters compared to those they interacted with in their storylines.
+Angelina grew on some viewers a tad by the time she left, but on the whole, they just didn't work and haven't been missed".
+In 2021, Richard Simms from the same website put Angelina on his list of the most hated soap opera characters, calling her a "songbird whose mafioso pop forced Kevin Fisher to marry his talent-free daughter" and commenting that the audience were not very "thrilled" by the storyline.